pdunne/pymagnet/docs/index.md

 * numba
 * plotly

-TODO:
+!!!
+TODO

-* Calculation of magnetisation and the H field inside the magnets
+    - Calculation of magnetisation and the H field inside the magnets
-* Complete documentation
+    - Complete documentation
+    - Fix quaternion rotations

+!!! warning
+    There are still some bugs in the quaternion rotations.
+For spheres, rotate them using alpha, beta, gamma, rather than the magnetisation angles theta and phi, and phi is not working correctly.
+    There is also a bug in the plotly rendering of the rotated axes (x,y)

 ## Licensing